pfederi/fitbit-sup/README.md

 **Please Note:**
 I am using the step detection for counting the strokes.
 I tested it multiple times while paddling and I am quite happy with the count.
+If you find problems or other things, please post add Github issues, or discuss in [this](https://community.fitbit.com/t5/Fitbit-App-Gallery/SUP-Support/m-p/3169975#M7201) forum thread and I will try to fix the issues.

 ## Further ideas (Help appreciated)
 - Choose between two stats or one activity per screen in the settings
 - enable or disable stats in settings
-- order stats in settings
+- Order stats in settings
+- Disable touchscreen while activity is running

 ## Updates
 ### Release 1.2